mayungllorente/mayungllorente.github.io/_pages/wp.md

 As a research assistant I have contributed to several articles.
 Acknowledgements to my name can be found at:

 * Business Cycle Asymmetry and Input-Output Structure: The Role of Firm-to-Firm Networks (_J.
-Miranda-Pinto, A. Silva and E. Young_) [Forthcoming Journal of Monetary Economics](https://cokeconphd.github.io/Website/Skewness_Network_revised_10_Feb_2023.pdf)
+Miranda-Pinto, A. Silva and E. Young_) [Journal of Monetary Economics.
+Volume 137, July 2023](https://cokeconphd.github.io/Website/Skewness_Network_revised_10_Feb_2023.pdf)